dataiap/dataiap/day0/README.md

 	* If compiling from source, it requires [boto](http://code.google.com/p/boto/downloads/list) (try `sudo pip install boto`).

+For convenience, [Enthought](http://www.enthought.com/products/edudownload.php) provides numpy, scipy, matplotlib in a single installable package.
+Many students that had trouble installing these modules separately were able to install Enthought.

 ## `dataiap/` Directory Structure

 The repository contains the contents of the full course.
 We will be using